Enroll Now for Spring Discount15% discount on select spring courses for all subscribers.

 - Engagement with the UC Santa Cruz community through live, topical webinars and career-related events.

-If you're the kind of learner who likes to explore things on their own, you might want to check out our self-paced option.
+If you're the kind of learner who likes to explore things on your own, you might want to check out our self-paced option.
 You'll have up to six months to finish your Programming for Data Science with Python studies.

 Estimated Cost: Varies.
 (You pay only for courses you enroll in)